TerryTxx/CS-Diary/WebNote/http.md

       // User registration

       // 4.
 The process of front and back-end communication
-      // Communication between the front and back ends is done in a 'request-response' process
+      // communication between the front and back ends is done in a 'request-response' process

       // 5.
 Explanation of concepts
       // Front-end: the browser side